 Don’t Follow Too Closely

-No one likes being tailgated- it’s super annoying.
-And, it’s also very dangerous.
+No one likes being tailgated.
+It’s annoyingit’s also very dangerous.

-According to this rule, you should be two seconds behind the car in front of you at all times.
-If you’re driving down the highway, you should make it three seconds.
+According to this rule, you should be three seconds behind the car in front of you at all times.
+If you’re driving down the highway, you should make it four or five seconds.

-So, the next time you’re driving, pick an object on the road, such as a tree or a sign, and when the car in front of you reaches that object, start counting.
-If you’re passed that object before you get to two, then that means you need to back off a bit.
+So, when driving, pick an object next to the road, such as a tree or a sign, and when the car in front of you reaches that object, start counting.
+If you pass that object before you get to three, you need to back off a bit.

 In parking lots, mostly everyone is driving slowly and watching out for pedestrians.
 However, don’t let the leisurely pace of parking lots fool you- there can be a lot of danger here.